 How to answer the question

 My fix to this madness is to have a piece of paper tell me what’s for dinner.
 Yep, a simple piece of paper.
-If you really wanted to get creative, you could origami a paper puppet and have it talk to you.
-Okay, that’s a little crazy, but your kids might like it!
+Of my meal planning tips, this is my #1.

 When I have a plan in place, my stress level drops tremendously and I can move forward with my day.
 There are a couple of ways we can go about this.
 We can either look up meal plans online or we can create our own.
 Either way works.
 But to make life simple, just use my monthly guide and fill in the blanks.
 You can find my guide in Freebies.
 Some meal planners online can be overly complicated and have ingredients or items that are unrealistic.

-Meal planning made simple, we’re not going to die
+Meal planning tips made simple, we’re not going to die

 For my family, simply writing out the source of protein and one side dish does the trick.
 With that said, every Sunday I grab my piece of paper and write out the week’s meal plan, and if it’s like last week, so be it.
 No one is going to die.